-This process is challenging to do not just because codifying new knowledge is difficult, but also because consequences of new discoveries can be far reaching and difficult-if-not-impossible to predict.
+This process is challenging to do not just because codifying new knowledge is difficult, but also because the consequences of new discoveries can be far reaching and difficult-if-not-impossible to predict.
 An economy is one of the go-to examples of a complex system and seemingly small perturbations in one area can have significant consequences.
 Mapping out how technological change impacts a single profession or industry is hard enough, but you must then analyze the nth order effects that flow on from the initial change.

 Now in many cases you can get by with accepting inefficiencies.
 Certainly not every development will be world changing and capitalism certainly gets by with deliberate inefficiencies and waste.
 But even if the number of developments that result in cascading change throughout society is tiny, you still risk losing out on what could be significant benefits.
 An INME must restrict and slow such changes so that the internal map of the economy it maintains reflects the territory of what is actually happening.
 Should the model and reality diverge, accurate assessment becomes impossible and the INME can no longer make rational decisions.
 Hence INME must systematically restrict the actors within them so that they may function.

-Markets, while not perfect, let individuals make snap judgements about the value of a particular approach or technology.
+Markets, while not perfect, let individuals make snap judgments about the value of a particular approach or technology.
 Certainly this approach is messy, but it has the virtue of privileging autonomy and self-direction while also distributing the risks of experimentation across the population instead of in a small number of institutions.
 Furthermore, while the process of making a decision may begin with the individual, it does not have to end with them.
-Before making a decision, individuals can hopefully tap into an ecosystem of individuals, institutions and algorithms that augment their capacity to make decisions.
+Before making a decision, individuals can hopefully tap into an ecosystem of individuals, institutions, and algorithms that augment their capacity to make decisions.
 That such cognitive tools are deficient in many ways or are flat out missing speaks not to inherent tendencies of markets to erode or neglect such technologies, but rather to the requirements of those in power to maintain information scarcity.

 So reorganizing centralized economic processes when circumstances change is problematic.
 But what about decentralized alternatives?
 How do they fare?